 To learn more about the Privacy Shield program, please visit https://www.privacyshield.gov/.
 To view QContact Inc’s certification, please visit the Privacy Shield list: https://www.privacyshield.gov/list.

 In addition to the known transfers described above, it may become necessary to transfer personal data described in this notice to organisations based in various countries in connection with the purposes described in the ‘Other processing purposes’ section above.
-If this happens, we would ensure that such a transfer complies with the conditions for transfers stipulated by EU data protection law.
+If this happens, we would ensure that such a transfer complies with the conditions for transfers stipulated by EU and Swiss data protection law and with the Privacy Shield Principles as applicable.

 We will only retain the personal data described in this notice for as long as necessary to fulfil the processing purposes described in this notice.